 - As a result, you will see there will create new sheets which are the copy of the previously selected sheets.

-3. Use VBA Macro to Create Multiple Sheets from One Sheet at Once
+3. Using Excel VBA Macro to Create Multiple Sheets at Once

 You can use ALT + F11 to open the Microsoft Visual Basic for Applications window if you don’t have the Developer tab added.